Finite Blocklength Analysis of Energy Harvesting Channels: Proof of Theorem

-\begin{proof}[Proof of Lemma \ref{mmet}] The proof follows the steps used in proving the original meta-converse (see \cite{PPV1}) upto a point.
+The proof follows the steps used in proving the original meta-converse (see \cite{PPV1}) upto a point.
 Given distribution $Q_{\mathbf{Y}}$, which is essentially a reference channel that does not depend on input, let the maximal probability of error for this ``channel'' be $\varepsilon'$.
 Let $U$ be the random variable denoting the message to be sent and $\hat{U}$ be the message that was decoded.

 Consider the definition of maximal probability of error.
 We see that there is a message, call it $\overline{m}$ such that

 But we also have

 Combining equation (\ref{maxp}) and (\ref{maxp2}), we get